epfl-ada/ada-2021-project-r-o-c-k/README.md

 ## Methods
 ### Preprocessing
-The raw Quotebank data is preprocessed in Google Collab by parsing through each line of the JSON files.
+The raw Quotebank data is preprocessed in Google Collab by parsing through each line of the compressed JSON files provided.
-Since we are interested in the way people speak, we do the following:
+Since we are interested in the way people speak, we use the data with unique quotes and do the following:
- * Remove the following columns ['urls','phase','date','numOccurences']
+ * Remove the following columns ['urls', 'phase', 'date', 'numOccurences']
  * Remove quotes with no speakers
  * Remove quotes with multiple associated QIDs
-  * Multiple QIDs implies that there are two speakers with the same name.
-Since we cannot know which person spoke the quote without further investigation, we remove these rows.
+     * Multiple QIDs implies that there are two speakers with the same name and since we cannot know which person spoke the quote without further investigation, we remove these rows
- * Store the probability of the most likely speaker only
+ * Store the probability that the speaker spoke the quote and remove the other entires in ['probas']

 The resulting data is stored as a .bz2 file.
 The JSON file has the following keys:
 ['quoteID','quotation','speaker','prob','qid']

 ### Processing